 Here are some important consideratons:

-- SPEED – measured in revolutions per minute and determines how fast your juice is extracted, as well as how much the juice gets heated through the process.
+- SPEED – measured in revolutions per minute (RPM) and determines how fast your juice is extracted, as well as how much the juice gets heated through the process.
 The slower the better from a quality and yield standpoint.

 - ATTACHMENTS – enable you to make a whole bunch of things in addition to juice, such as sorbet, nut butters and pasta!